cristianmtr/tracker/README.md

 # TRACKER

 A simple task tracker.
-With REST API, token authentication, and datatables integration.
+With REST API, token authentication, and a nice [datatables](http://datatables.net/)-based UI

 Work in progress